webinformat/jquery-touch/README.md

 # jquery-simple-touch
 A very simple jQuery's plugin for Touch events.
-I initialy developed this plugin to be easily used with Backbone.
+I initially developed this plugin to be easily used with Backbone.

 ## Install
 ### Bower